 - The family must have one or more children under 21 and living with them.

-- The family must present proof that they are behind on rent and have been/will be evicted.
+- The family must present proof that they are behind on rent and have been or will be evicted.

-- The family must present the notice from the utility company that services have been/will be cut off.
+- The family must present the notice from the utility company that services have been or will be cut off.

 - All income

-Each District office of the Baltimore County Department of Social Services has an Emergency Social Worker/Social Work Associate on staff.
-This worker will take the application and assess the individual situations for possible solutions and appropriate referrals to community resources.
+Each District office of the Baltimore County Department of Social Services has staff who will take the application, assess the individual's situation for possible solutions and make appropriate referrals to community resources.